0xMiden/.github/CONTRIBUTING.md

 * **Explicitly re-request a review** from the relevant reviewers.
 You can do this via the sidebar in the GitHub PR interface.
 * Add a comment summarizing the changes made or asking specific questions related to the updates.
 This helps reviewers quickly understand what needs their attention.

+&nbsp;

+## Any contributions you make will be under the MIT Software License

+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+Feel free to contact the maintainers if that's a concern.